Abdorrahman Boroumand Center

 Throughout the 1980s, Mr. Rajavi, dedicated his time to shedding light on the human rights violations of the Islamic Republic.
 He is accredited with contributing to the establishment of the mandate of the Special Rapporteur for Iran and the first resolutions on Iran of the United Nations Committee on Human Rights, condemning the atrocities of the Regime.
 As a result of his advocacy, he became known to the Iranian State and reportedly received death threats from the Islamic Republic including in the form of an official fatwa (Iran Focus, 2016, Tribune de Geneve, 2015).
 He had also received death threats including from an Iranian official in Geneva.
 According to Nils de Dardel, one of the lawyers in charge of the case on behalf of Rajavi’s family members and a friend of Kazem Rajavi, the latter felt threatened.
 He had asked de Dardel to request the Lausanne’s police justice department for personal protection, which he had done without success.
 (Witness C documentary).

-Mr. Kazem Rajavi’s Death
+Mr. Kazem Rajavi’s Extrajudicial Execution

 Around midday on 24 April 1990, Mr. Rajavi was driving back to his house in Coppet, close to Geneva, when, according to witness reports, his route was blocked by two cars.
 Three men were reported to have jumped out of the cars and began shooting insults at him.
 Two have been identified as Yadollah Samadi and Ali Kamali (Abolqasem Mesbahi in Witness C documentary).
 Mr. Rajavi was shot multiple times, including a gunshot to the head.
-A Czechoslovakian gun (Uzi FN 9mm sub-machine gun) and bullets were used, identifiable from the 11 cartridges found at the scene by Swiss police (Witness C documentary).
+A Czechoslovakian gun (Uzi FN 9mm submachine gun) and bullets were used, identifiable from the 11 cartridges found at the scene by Swiss police (Witness C documentary).
 A blue baseball cap was found next to Kazem’s body.
 A blue baseball cap was also found at the site of the assassination in Geneva in 1987 of Mr. Moradi Talebi, an Iranian Air Force pilot who had defected and was seeking asylum in Switzerland (Tribune de Genève, 2015).

 Following the assassination, the assailants quickly fled the scene and some reportedly boarded a plane to Tehran within hours.
 On the day of the assassination, Iran Air’s weekly scheduled flight from Geneva to Tehran was delayed by 1 hour and 18 minutes.
 The Washington Post published an investigative report based on which, witnesses reported that 3 passengers with Iranian diplomatic passports boarded the plane amongst an entourage of diplomatic vehicles (Washington Report on Middle East Affairs, 1990), just before it finally departed.
 According to the same article, at least one of the suspected assassins was on the flight’s passengers list (Washington Post, 1990).